ministryofjustice/analytical-platform-visual-studio-code/README.md

 ### Visual Studio Code

-Releases for Visual Studio Code are published on [GitHub](https://github.com/microsoft/vscode/releases), but we specifically want the Debian package version, to obtain this you can run the following
+Releases for Visual Studio Code are published on [GitHub](https://github.com/microsoft/vscode/releases), but we specifically want the Debian package version, to obtain this you can run the following:

 ```bash
 curl --silent https://packages.microsoft.com/repos/code/pool/main/c/code/ | grep $(curl --silent https://api.github.com/repos/microsoft/vscode/releases/latest | jq -r .tag_name) | grep amd64
 ```

-This will return a string like
+This will return a string like:

 ```bash
 <a href="code_1.86.2-1707854558_amd64.deb">code_1.86.2-1707854558_amd64.deb</a> ...
 ```

-From that, we want `1.86.2-1707854558`
+From that, we want `1.86.2-1707854558`.

 ### AWS CLI

-Releases for AWS CLI are maintained on [GitHub](https://raw.githubusercontent.com/aws/aws-cli/v2/CHANGELOG.rst)
+Releases for AWS CLI are maintained on [GitHub](https://raw.githubusercontent.com/aws/aws-cli/v2/CHANGELOG.rst).

+The GPG public key used for verification of AWS CLI is not hosted in a way where we can consume it programatically, instead its on [this](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-version.html) page under "(Optional) Verifying the integrity of your downloaded zip file".

+As of 20/02/24, the GPG public key used for verifying AWS CLI expires 26/07/24, but there is an [issue](https://github.com/aws/aws-cli/issues/6230) to track it.

 ### Miniconda